dmarti/CAPCA/README.md

 affected would be under $50,000.

-After social media companies begin the required disclosures under this proposal, they would likely have to accelerate their existing plans to improve what are now under-resourced moderation and ad review functions.
+After social media companies begin the required disclosures under this proposal, they might choose to accelerate their existing plans to improve what are now under-resourced moderation and ad review functions.
 The cost of this follow-on work would depend on a variety of compensation decisions, but would likely involve